-The minor in Watershed Science provides a background in core classes addressing land use hydrology and sustainable watersheds through a set of core courses and engages students in experiential learning in the watershed practicum field course.
-The minor offers a broad and flexible selection of additional coursework options that emphasize physical, biogeochemical, and societal aspects of water resources and watershed management.
+The core coursework of the minor in Watershed Science addresses land use hydrology and sustainable watersheds through a set of core courses and engages students in experiential learning in a watershed field course.
+The program offers a broad and flexible selection of additional coursework options that emphasize physical, biogeochemical, and societal aspects of water resources and watershed management.
 Students can select the combination of courses that best fits their interests and complements their major.

 Students must satisfactorily complete the total credits required for the minor.
 Minors and interdisciplinary minors require 12 or more upper-division (300- to 400-level) credits.

 Additional coursework may be required due to prerequisites.

 |ESS 210/GR 210||Physical Geography||3-4|

 |or GEOL 150||Physical Geology for Scientists and Engineers|

 |Select at least 10 credits from the following:||10|

 |Water Law, Policy, and Institutions|

 |Principles of Microclimatology|